These are some of the terminology used throughout WP BASE:

 Service Capacity: is the number of clients that can be served at a given time slot.
 Normally service capacity is determined by the number of service providers.
-For example if you employ 4 hairdressers for a hairstyling saloon, you have a capacity of 4 for hair cut service, for any time slot that these providers are working.
+For example if you employ 4 hairdressers for a hairstyling salon, you have a capacity of 4 for hair cut service, for any time slot that these providers are working.
 This means any time slot can be booked 4 times by different clients.
-There are cases, however, that you need to increase or decrease the service capacity.
+There are cases, however, that you need to increase the service capacity.
 You can do this by entering the required number inside the capacity field of the related service.
 For example, if you are organizing city tours, and you have a minibus for 10 passengers, you can simply enter 10 as the capacity value.
 Then 10 different clients can book for the city tour.
-Or, as an example of decreasing capacity, suppose there are 3 dentists in a dental clinic having 2 examination rooms.
-Then service capacity has to be set to 2 although there are 3 dentists who can use it.
-If some resources are limiting your services like in this case, you can set the capacity according to the number of resources.
+Note: Service capacity cannot be decreased below number of providers.
+If you do need it, consider assigning service to a aircraft and set Aircraft Capacity.

 Location Capacity: is the number of clients that can be served at a given time slot for the selected location.
-Contrary to service capacity, it cannot be increased.
+Location capacity cannot be increased.
 Usage example: A “Hairdresser” location has “Gents’ Haircut” and “Ladies’ Haircut” services.
 There are 7 hairdressers who can work in both of the services (or some can work only in one of the services, which will not make any difference for this example), but there are only 5 barber chairs.
 If chairs can be used for both services, then set location capacity as 5 which will limit total bookable slots as 5 at any given time.
 However if 3 of the chairs are for Gents’ and 2 of them are for Ladies’, set service capacities as 3 and 2, respectively.